Blog income is easy peasy

 2. Registering your domain name and purchasing a web hosting plan

 I like this service because they give out so many freebies including free backups and free SSL certificates (https://).
 SSL stands for Secure Socket Layer and protects your website from hackers or government spying.
-It also protects your users if your site collects credit card information if you are selling products.
+It also protects your users if your site collects credit card information when you are selling products with Woocommerce.
 When you need technical help, they respond immediately.
-Other services like Blue Host, trap you into a low price and then list additional features at a price and you end up with a price tag of close to $5 per month.
-At Certified Hosting, you get those same things at no extra charge.
+Other services like GoDaddy, snake you into a low price without any of these free services and then in order to get WordPress to function properly without maxing out the system resources you end up with a price tag of close to $10 per month.
+At Certified Hosting, you get all of these services at no extra charge.
+Just $3.95

-Certified Hosting gives you one hosted domain and while starting off with your first blog, you should choose the Dork plan.
-I have been a customer of this service since year 2011 and I’ve been a satisfied with their service and you will too.
-I made an exclusive deal with them right here on my site where you will get your Dork plan for just $3.95/mo.
+gives you one hosted domain and while starting off with your first blog, you should choose the SH 100 plan.
+I have been a customer of this service since year 2011.
+I’ve been a satisfied with their service and you will too.
 Unlimited Hosting means unlimited everything!
 See the list below.

 If your blog has nude or adult content, then you can get this special nude Dork account at no additional cost.
 It offers the same options that a standard Dork account gives you.
 Again, go to nude Dork to find this special area of Certified Hosting called Naked Hosting